Attorneys Experienced In Dealing With The DCS

 - Are the services attended by the parents enough to prepare the parent to meet the child’s needs?

-The CPS caseworker’s report will largely affect the court’s decision.
+The DCS caseworker’s report will largely affect the court’s decision.
 At the conclusion of the review hearing, the court may state a projected date for the child’s return home.

 - The child has been separated from the parent for more than 6 months